Data protection

 Legal basis

-this consent as the legal basis for data processing (Art.
+will use this consent as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
-In principle, your data will also be processed on the basis of our legitimate interest (Art.
+In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in fast and good communication with you or others.
+1 lit. f GDPR) in fast and good communication with you or other

-stored and processed by customers and business partners.
-Nevertheless, we only use the integrated social media elements if you have given your consent.
+customers and business partners.
+Nevertheless, we only use the integrated social media elements if you have given your consent to

-have given their consent.
-Most social media platforms also set cookies in your browser to store data.
-We therefore recommend
+.
+Most social media platforms also place cookies in your browser to store data.
+Therefore,

-We recommend that you read our data protection text on cookies carefully and read the privacy policy or cookie policy of the respective
+recommends that you read our privacy policy about cookies carefully and consult the privacy policy or cookie policy of the respective

 service provider.